alexbosworth/ln-service/README.md

 `base_fee_mtokens` is not supported on LND 0.15.5 and below `fee_rate` is not supported on LND 0.15.5 and below

+`description` is not supported on LND 0.16.3 and below

     {
       channels: [{
         [base_fee_mtokens]: <Routing Base Fee Millitokens Charged String>
         capacity: <Channel Capacity Tokens Number>
         [cooperative_close_address]: <Restrict Coop Close To Address String>
+        [description]: <Immutable Channel Description String>
         [fee_rate]: <Routing Fee Rate In Millitokens Per Million Number>
         [give_tokens]: <Tokens to Gift To Partner Number> // Defaults to zero
         [is_private]: <Channel is Private Bool> // Defaults to false